gkamer8/agrippa-zoo/frontend/src/Docs/markdown/main.md

-# Agrippa Python Package Docs
+# Agrippa Docs

-Welcome to the Agrippa Python Package docs.
-You can select topics using the menu on the left.
+This is the primary documentation for the Agrippa model markup language and its associated Python package.
+Navigate through the docs using the menu to the left.